ascherer1993/scala-take-home-tst/README.md

 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.

+Note on setup: I used homebrew to install sbt and did have to update my xcode to a newer version for this to work

 I set the prompts up as two separate projects, so once running, you will be prompted to enter a 1 or a 2 to match the prompt that you wish to run the code for.

 Enter `2` for the problem on best price for rate groups (Problem 1)